Wolf480pl/wolf480pl.github.com/_drafts/thoughts-on-package-managers.md

 ### How to do this with system package manager

+The same approach of union-namespace of packages can be used on a system package manager level.
-I've had this idea in mind for quite a while.
+I've had this idea for in mind for quite a while:

 1. When building a package, package the contents into a squashfs instead of a tar.
 2. Put the packages on some writable partition, mounted eg. in `/pkgs` or `/var/pkgs`.
 3. Make the initramfs union-mount all the required packages as the new root, using overlayfs.
 4. Use mount namespaces to be able to have different packages installed on a per-user or per-process basis.

 Funny thing is, when I came up with this, I had no idea about the theory explained earlier in this post.
 I didn't realise how it's similar to Maven, or how it solves package management problems.
 I came up with it because I didn't like how the `.tar.xz`'s in package cache are all signed and can be easily verified, but it's a bit harder to verify if the extracted content on disk is the same as in the packages.
-So I came up with this idea that each package would be squashfs with dm-verity, the verity roothash would be in metadata, and the metadata would be signed and verified at package-mount-time.
+So I came up with this idea that each package would be squashfs with dm-verity, the verity roothash would be in metadata, and the metadata would be signed by the packager and verified at package-mount-time.

 Now, I know this particular `overlayfs` approach for system packages has some issues.
 I have answers for some of them, others need more research, but this is a topic for another blog post.